myrestop/myflow-user-guide/README.md

 ### Multi Language Support

-We require plugins must support english language, so english is always available.
-And our official plugins also contains simplified chinese yet, if you are a traditional chinese user, you can install our [Chinese Processor](https://myrest.top/myflow/plugin?id=top.myrest.myflow.chinese), it can convert simplified chinese to traditional or traditional to simplified.
+Our official app and plugins will both support english and simplified chinese languages, if you are a traditional chinese user, you can install our [Chinese Processor](https://myrest.top/myflow/plugin?id=top.myrest.myflow.chinese), it can convert simplified chinese to traditional or traditional to simplified.

+> We will strongly suggest plugin developer to support english language.

 #### More Language Request